9623D-Double-Vision/DoubleVisionNB/README.md

 ## **Goals for Today**
 - [ ] Fix Kicker

 Rhett was able to improve the functionality of the kicker.
-We are using a Distance Sensor to
+We are using a Distance Sensor to detect how close the triball is to the Triball Holder.
+We are coding the kicker to pull back and launch the triball when the triball is put onto the Triball Holder.

+We ran a stress test on the Distance Sensor due to it's placement.
+It is placed in a highly used area and has a high potential to break, especially during a match.
+We ran the robot for a while, launching like we would during a normal match, to ensure that it would last turing a tournament.

+# **2/2/24**

+## **Attendance**
+- [x] Elliott
+- [x] Rhett
+- [x] Whilden
+- [x] Noly

+## **Goals for Today**
+- [ ]